Why get a home equity loan?

 A home equity loan or line of credit can give you a financial boost, but you shouldn’t go into one without a plan.
 Home equity loans have many uses, but depending on how much you currently owe on your primary mortgage, it could overextend your finances.
 If you’re looking for funds for any of the following, it may be a good option:

-Personal Expenses: Most financial advisors caution against using home equity for expensive vacations or things like boats.
+Most financial advisers caution against using home equity for expensive vacations or things like boats.
 It would be more prudent to use home equity to invest than to spend on extravagant things that might come back to bite you.

 The amount you can borrow with a home equity line of credit (HELOC) depends on a variety of factors.
 The primary one is how much equity you have in your home.
 The simple way to calculate that is to find out how much your home is worth and subtract your current mortgage balance.